-Net non-casino revenues, which include room, food and beverage and retail and other revenues, increased by 27.9% from HK\$1.2 billion (6.3% of total operating revenues) in 2015 to HK\$1.5 billion (7.0% of total operating revenues) in 2016.
-The increase in non-casino revenues was largely due to the opening of Wynn Palace on 22 August 2016.
+Net non-casino revenues, which include room, food and beverage and retail and other revenues, increased by 55.7% from HK\$1.55 billion (7.0% of total operating revenues) in 2016 to HK\$2.41 billion (6.7% of total operating revenues) in 2017.
+The increase in non-casino revenues was largely due to Wynn Palace's first full year of operations with its opening in August 2016.

 Rooms.
-Our room revenues, which exclude promotional allowances in our consolidated statement of profit or loss and other comprehensive income, increased by 100.8% from HK\$122.8 million in 2015 to HK\$246.6 million in 2016, primarily attributable to HK\$122.6 million in room revenue at Wynn Palace.
+Our room revenues, which exclude promotional allowances in our consolidated statement of profit or loss and other comprehensive income, increased by 70.9% from HK\$246.6 million in 2016 to HK\$421.5 million in 2017.

-Management also evaluates room revenues on an adjusted basis which include promotional allowances.
-Adjusted room revenues including promotional allowances increased by 33.1% from HK\$971.8 million in 2015 to HK\$1.3 billion in 2016.
+Management also evaluates room revenues on an adjusted basis which include promotional allowances when assessing performance.
+Adjusted room revenues including promotional allowances increased by 49.5% from HK\$1.29 billion in 2016 to HK\$1.93 billion in 2017.